nikkimay09/Pull-Up---Find-Events-near-you/README.md

       - (Create/POST) Create a new post/status object
    - Profile Screen
       - (Read/GET) Query logged in user object
-      - (Update/PUT) Update user profile image
+      - (Update/PUT) Update user profile image and update profile settings
 <!-- *  [Add list of network requests by screen ]
 - [Create basic snippets for each Parse network request]
 - [OPTIONAL: List endpoints if using existing API such as Yelp] -->